Partnering with Schools: Helping Parents & Caregivers Support Youth Mental Health

 Anonymous youth

-Resources For Parents to Support Youth Mental Health
+Resources For Parents & Caregivers to Support Youth Mental Health

-A variety of trainings are available for K-12 schools to support parents in learning skills and accessing the resources they need to best support their child’s unique mental health journey.
+A variety of trainings are available for K-12 schools to support parents and caregivers in learning skills and accessing the resources they need to best support their child’s unique mental health journey.

 Supporting Youth Through Stress and Anxiety